 Another option if you primarily work with just creating content, is to use a dedicated Markdown Editor.
 These often are very content-centric and usually provide a live-preview of your content rendered as HTML.
 There are literally hundreds of these, but some good options include:

-Although there are many ways to deploy Grav, the simplest is to copy your local site to your hosting provider.
-The easiest way to accomplish this is with an FTP Client.
+Although there are many ways to deploy Grav, fundamentally you only need to copy your local site to your hosting provider.
+The most basic way to do this is with an FTP Client.
 There are many available, but some recommended ones include:

 Found errors?
 Think you can improve this documentation?
 Simply click the Edit link at the top of the page, and then the icon on Github to make your changes.